jaredly/rxvision/Readme.md

-# Take of the blindfold
+# Take off the blindfold
 It's easier to understand what's happening if you can look at it.

 `rxvision` is a tool to visualize and debug your RxJS reactive streams.